Non-stop flights to Rome (Fiumicino) (FCO)

 Flights from Jordan to Rome (Fiumicino)

-Amman is the only city in Jordan with direct flights to Rome (Fiumicino).
+In Jordan, the only airport that has a direct connection to Rome (Fiumicino) is Amman.
 From Amman, direct flights are offered by Royal Jordanian (Oneworld).

 Flights from Kenya to Rome (Fiumicino)

-From Mombasa, direct flights are offered by Neos.
-This is a seasonal route that starts in July and ends in October.
+There is 1 airport in Kosovo that has a direct connection to Rome (Fiumicino), which is Pristina.
+From Pristina, direct flights are offered by Wizz Air Malta.
+This is a seasonal route that starts in September and ends in October.

 Flights from Kuwait to Rome (Fiumicino)

-In Kuwait, the only airport that has a direct connection to Rome (Fiumicino) is Kuwait City.
+Kuwait City is the only city in Kuwait with direct flights to Rome (Fiumicino).
 From Kuwait City, direct flights are offered by Kuwait Airways.

 Flights from Latvia to Rome (Fiumicino)